bzhoek/anki-kanji/README.md

 ## Strategies

-My current strategy is to make all mnemonics personal: *i* do something *radical* with *radical*, etc. Shout-out to [KanjiDamage](http://wwwkanjidamage.com/) for inspiration.
+My current strategy is to make all mnemonics personal: *I* do something *radical* with *radical*, etc. Shout-out to [KanjiDamage](http://wwwkanjidamage.com/) for inspiration.

+## Background

+### Readings

+Kanji followed by hiragana is called 'おくりかな', and is used to conjugate verbs and adjectives.

+1. Kanji combined with hiragana, not particles, is kunyomi.
+2. Two or more kanji in a row without hiragana, called じゅくご, is onyomi.
+3. A kanji by itself is usually kunyomi, and this is what the kanji is referred to.

+[1]: Kanji from Zero #12

+### Strokes

+Only 'Bounce fade' can be distinguished from the current strokes:

+1. Fade out はらい (はらう)
+2. Dead stop とめ (とめる)
+3. Bounce fade はれ (はれる)